Can the effects of LASIK ever fade away?

 Is there a way to protect vision after LASIK?

 Poor lifestyle choices can have an adverse effect on your eyesight.
 For example, overexposure to the sun’s UV rays can lead to retinal damage, as well as trigger cancerous changes in the eye.
 Both of these problems can lead to vision loss.
 Wearing sunglasses is one of the best ways to take care of your eye health!

 Avoiding eye injuries is obviously beneficial.
 Wearing protective goggles or glasses is recommended for everyone when playing sports or doing construction work.
 People who had LASIK are at a higher risk of injury, because the corneal flap that was created in the eye to enable LASIK is more susceptible to being dislodged.
 We offer a range of sports and specialty eyewear in our optical stores in Ft.
-Worth, Southlake, and River Oaks, Texas – stop by anytime at one of our vision care centers near you to browse the collection.
+Worth, Southlake, and Downtown, Texas – stop by anytime at one of our vision care centers near you to browse the collection.